Dr-B-Mondal-s-class/compiler-design-laboratory-1-sandeepmsv/LAB2/readme.md

 ##  LAB2

-## 2.1)  Lex program to check whether the input is a digit or not.[link](.https://github.com/Dr-B-Mondal-s-class/compiler-design-laboratory-1-sandeepmsv/blob/main/LAB2/Digitornot)
+## 2.1)  Lex program to check whether the input is a digit or not. [link](https://github.com/Dr-B-Mondal-s-class/compiler-design-laboratory-1-sandeepmsv/blob/main/LAB2/Digitornot)

   Sample Input: